 - Perspective: I saw things from a wide-angle, objective lens that was unbiased with emotion.
 I removed self from the equation and became connected to something greater than myself, at the time, it was humanity.

-- Self-Transcendence: as I learned about my own defensive strategies, perceptual errors, biasing, motivated thinking, and reality distortion, I took a serious look at who I was, why I was like this, what I could change, and started hacking my belief system, my habits, my identity and studying how I worked.
+- Self-Transcendence: as I learned about my own defensive strategies, perceptual errors, biasing, motivated thinking, and reality distortions, I took a serious look at who I was, why I was like this, what I could change, and started hacking my belief system, my habits, my identity and studying how I worked.
 Once I figured out the purpose of my ego and how it operates, I made a concentrated effort, and eventually broke into my unconscious, learned its language, and intentionally reprogrammed myself to my liking.
 My ego was now my bitch.
 Like a well-trained lapdog, it obeyed me.

 - Aligned: learning to use new areas of my mind and body allowed me to train up new skills, which allowed for a focused cognitive flow I could attack problems with.
 Every problem solved created links in my mind which would synergize with other stuff, forming new levels of understanding I could traverse at will.